microsoft/FluidFramework/packages/loader/container-loader/README.md

 The consensus system allows clients within the collaboration window to agree on document properties.
 One example of this is the npm package that should be loaded to process operations applied to the document.

+## Container Lifetime

+### Loading

+Container is returned as result of Loader.resolve() call.
+Loader can cache containers, so if same URI is requested from same loader instance, earlier created container might be returned.
+This is important, as some of the headers (like **pause**) might be ignored because of Container reuse.

+**ILoaderHeader** in [loader.ts](../container-definitions/src/loader.ts) describes properties controlling container loading.

+### Connectivity
+Usually container is returned when state of container (and components) is rehydrated from snapshot.
+Unless **IRequest.headers.pause** is specified, connection to ordering service will be established at some point (asynchronously) and latest ops would be processed, allowing local changes to flow form client to server. **Container.connected** indicates whether connection to ordering service is established, and  [`Connectivity events`](#Connectivity-events) are notifying about connectivity changes.

+### Close
+Container can be closed directly by host by calling **Container.close()**.
+Once closed, container terminates connection to ordering service, and any local changes (former or future) do not propagate to storage.

+Container can also be closed by runtime itself as result of some critical error.
+Critical errors can be internal (like violation in op ordering invariants), or external (file was deleted).
+Please see [`Error Handling`](#Error-handling) for more details

 ## Audience
 **Container.audience** exposes an object that tracks all connected clients to same document.
 - **getMembers()** can be used to retrieve current set of users